oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/create-image.md

 ---

 The `create` command helps build a WebLogic container image from a given base OS image.
+There are a number of optional parameters for this feature.
 The required option for the command is marked.
-There are a number of optional parameters for the create feature.

 ```
 Usage: imagetool create [OPTIONS]